 - Check your analytics regularly and optimize if necessary.

 Audiograms are another useful tool for podcast promotion on social media.
-Basically, an audiogram is a static image that’s converted into a video by placing audio, a waveform, and several transcriptions over them.
+Basically, an audiogram is a static image that’s converted into a video by placing audio, a waveform, and captions over them.
 Studies have shown that audiograms generated five times more traffic than static images, while also lowering the cost per click from $0.42 (for static images) to $0.08 (for audiograms).

 Create a Blogroll on Your Website